 If you want to create the perfect vacation, it's not (only) about choosing the perfect hotel, eating at the nicest restaurants, engaging in exciting activities, hitting the most beautiful beaches.
 There's another crucial factor that has the power to transform your vacation from being like any other to outstanding.

-So, when I travelled in Scotland, I fell in love.
-The landscape is just beyond beautiful (and I'm not exaggerating!).
-Rugged shores, high cliffs, seething sea, roaring wind, rain...
-I was just so happy.
+And I fell in love, heavily.
+The landscape is just beyond beautiful - and I'm not exaggerating!
+Rugged shores, rawness, high cliffs, seething sea, roaring wind, rain, sunshine, snow - all in one day ...
+I was just so happy and felt a sense of belonging.
 But...

 I'd not thought about reading a lot about Scotland beforehand.

 I thought: "I'll learn a lot when I'm there!
-Why should I waste time learning about Scotland right now?"
+Why should I learn about Scotland right now?"

 During my trip, I was lacking one crucial thing - or better, a certain feeling.